Gangjin Swans WFC

-Changnyeong Women's Football Club (창녕 WFC) is a South Korean women's football team based in Changnyeong County.
-The team joined the WK League, the top division of women's football in South Korea, in 2018.
+Gangjin Swans Women's Football Club (강진 스완스 WFC) is a South Korean women's football team based in Gangjin County.
+Established in 2018 as Changnyeong WFC, the team plays in the WK League, the top division of women's football in South Korea.

 History

 Foundation

 The foundation of a new women's football team to be based in Changnyeong County was announced in late 2017, with the objective of developing women's football and maintaining the eight-team system in the WK League following the dissolution of Icheon Daekyo.
-Former Icheon manager Shin Sang-woo was appointed as Changnyeong WFC's first manager, and the Korean Women's Football Federation allowed the club two priority picks at the beginning of the 2018 WK League draft.
+Former Icheon manager Shin Sang-woo was appointed as Changnyeong WFC's first manager, and the Korea Women's Football Federation allowed the club two priority picks at the beginning of the 2018 WK League draft.
 Thanks to this special consideration, the newly established club was able to sign two of the most sought-after talents in the draft, South Korea internationals Son Hwa-yeon and Hong Hye-ji, along with seven other rookie draftees.
 Changnyeong also acquired three former Icheon players, three free agents and a small number of other rookies, starting their first league season with a squad of only 19 players.
+This barely met the league's minimum requirement of 18 players, and any players getting injured would have caused them difficulties in managing their games.

 Changnyeong played their first league match away against Suwon FMC.
 Their first home match took place on 30 April 2018 against Incheon Hyundai Steel.